XClose

 • Each place in the maze has a name, which is a string.

-• Each place in the maze has one or more people currently standing at it, by name.
+• Each place in the maze has zero or more people currently standing at it, by name.

 • Each place in the maze has a maximum capacity of people that can fit in it.

-• From each place in the maze, you can go from that place to a few other places, using a direction like 'up', 'north', or 'sideways'
+• For each place in the maze, you can go from that place to a few other places, using a direction like 'up', 'north', or 'sideways'

 Create an example instance, in a notebook, of a simple structure for your maze:

-• The front room can hold 2 people.
+• The living room can hold 2 people.
 Graham is currently there.
 You can go outside to the garden, or upstairs to the bedroom, or north to the kitchen.

-• From the kitchen, you can go south to the front room.
+• From the kitchen, you can go south to the living room.
 It fits 1 person.

-• From the garden you can go inside to front room.
+• From the garden you can go inside to living room.
 It fits 3 people.
 David is currently there.

-• From the bedroom, you can go downstairs to the front room.
+• From the bedroom, you can go downstairs.
 You can also jump out of the window to the garden.
 It fits 2 people.

 Make sure that your model: